 The Achilles tendon is the largest tendon in the body.
-Insertional Achilles tendinitis is a degeneration of the Achilles tendon fibers where the tendon inserts into the heel bone.
+Insertional Achilles tendinitis is caused by damage to the Achilles tendon fibers where the tendon inserts onto the heel bone.
 It may be associated with inflammation of a bursa or tendon sheath

 in the same area.

-Most patients report a gradual onset of pain and swelling at the back of the heel bone without specific injury.
-At first, the pain may only be noticeable after activity, but it becomes more constant over time.
-The pain increases with jumping or running
+Most patients report a gradual onset of pain and swelling at the back of the heel bone without a specific injury.
+At first, the pain may only be noticeable after activity, but it can get worse over time.
+The pain increases with jumping or running and

-and especially with sports requiring short bursts of these activities.
-Patients experience tenderness over the back of the heel bone and the bone often becomes more prominent.
-It is painful to position the ankle above a 90 degree position.
+especially with sports requiring short bursts of these activities.
+Patients experience tenderness over the back of the heel bone and the bone often becomes enlarged, which causes even more problems with shoes.
+It is often painful to stretch the tendon

-if you have insertional Achilles tendinosis.
-They may order X-rays to look for calcification (bone) deposits within the tendon at its insertion into the heel.
-These deposits are present approximately 60 percent of the time and are associated with
+exam to determine if you have insertional Achilles tendinosis.
+They may order X-rays to look for calcium deposits within the tendon at its insertion into the heel.
+These deposits are present approximately 60% of the time and may be associated with

-a more guarded success rate for non-surgical treatment and a much longer recovery time for surgical treatment.
+a lower success rate for non-surgical treatment.
 X-rays also may reveal a Haglund's deformity.

 MRIs may be used to determine the extent of tendon degeneration as well as other factors such as bursitis, which may contribute to heel pain.

-Non-surgical treatments, including liberal use of nonsteroidal anti-inflammatory drugs, heel lifts, stretching, and switching to shoes that do not put pressure over this area, are effective for the majority of patients.
-If symptoms persist, your surgeon
+Non-surgical treatments options include nonsteroidal anti-inflammatory drugs, heel lifts, and switching to shoes that do not put pressure over this area.
+Exercise-based treatments such as physical therapy are an effective first-line treatment for the

-may recommend night splints, arch supports, physical therapy, or the use of a cast or brace.
+Other options that may help include night splints, arch supports, or the use of a cast or brace.
 Nitroglycerin patches also may be of benefit to increase the blood supply to this area.